stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Verification
 =============

 The Wazuh agents should register with the Wazuh master.
-This can be verified via the agents page in kibana.
+This can be verified via the agents page in Wazuh Portal.
-Download CIS benchmarks.
+Check CIS benchmark output in agent section.